uyuni-project/uyuni-rfc/accepted/00039-content-lifecycle-management.md

 A *Snapshot* is removed after a successful *build*/*promote* operation if the conditions for its existence don't hold true anymore (the number of kept important/unimportant *Snapshot* is exceeded).

+The algorithm to identify snapshots which should be removed should work like this.

+For unimportant snapshots:
+- make a list of all unimportant snapshots
+- remove the versions which are build in one of the environments
+- from the leftovers remove the all the snapshorts until we reach the configured number starting from the lowest version number.

+For important snapshots:
+- make a list of all important snapshots
+- remove the version which is build in the last environment
+- from the leftovers remove the all the snapshorts until we reach the configured number starting from the lowest version number.

 ### Limitations
 The *Snapshot* only contains pointers to other entities (software channels, packages, errata, ...).
 When a referenced entity is removed by the user, the *restore* function would not work as expected.
 To prevent this, we should **forbid** deleting channels that are used in *Snapshot*s.